 Does your building have little or no garden?
 In that case creating a roof terrace can be the answer.
 A roof terrace is ideal for enjoying the sunshine of early spring and sunbathing in midsummer.
 A few lounge chairs, a parasol, some plants, a nice cold glass of wine… Pure bliss!
 With the right tiles, a roof terrace adds value to a building and can even make a remarkable extension of the interior.

 Contractors play a key role in construction processes, which become more demanding every day.
 They are constantly under pressure to work faster, more cost-efficient, and execute the ideas of architects better than their competitors.
 They are subject to tight deadlines, stringent regulations and complex calculations.
 In a bid to continue meeting their clients’ ever-increasing expectations, contractors are increasingly turning to Building Information Modelling (BIM).

-It seems the most timeless colour will soon be the most timely.
-Benjamin Moore, the paint company whose colour sense is counted on by more design professionals than any other has just declared its colour of the year for 2016 as “Simply White.”
-This is a profound absence-of-colour statement coming from the 132-year-old firm whose colour fan decks are as ubiquitous in design offices as floor plans and elevations.
-The Mosa design team agrees with Benjamin Moore’s theory that white may be both the silent hero of the design world and its next big thing.
+It seems the most timeless color will soon be the most timely.
+Benjamin Moore, the paint company whose color sense is counted on by more design professionals than any other has just declared its color of the year for 2016 as “Simply White.”
+This is a profound absence-of-color statement coming from the 132-year-old firm whose color fan decks are as ubiquitous in design offices as floor plans and elevations.
+The Mosa design team agrees with Benjamin Moore’s theory that white may be both the silent hero of the design world and also its next big thing.

 Most architects and designers have a deep desire to build a body of work - a legacy of meaningful design that endures over decades and longer.
 Designing spaces that last begins with specifying environmental aspects such as hard surfaces that will remain fresh and intact for years to come.
 Knowledge of current and advanced technologies and best practices in specification is a key to success in every project.